Measles: Should You Be Scared?

 The CDC wants to make sure we are aware of the severe complications that can arise with the measles, namely:

-These complications are rare and are most likely to arise in malnourished and vitamin deficient individuals, which is why it would seem the CDC uses global statistics since they would include third world countries.
+These complications (statistics from CDC) are most likely to arise in malnourished and specifically, vitamin A deficient individuals, which is why it would seem the CDC uses global statistics since they would include third world countries.

 But if you are concerned about possibly encountering these rare, severe complications with measles, I encourage you to look at the MMR vaccine insert, which includes warnings of potential side effects including: